Molten-salt battery: Sodium–nickel chloride (Zebra) battery

 A lower-temperature variant of molten-salt batteries was the development of the ZEBRA (originally, "Zeolite Battery Research Africa"; later, the "Zero Emissions Batteries Research Activity") battery in 1985, originally developed for electric vehicle applications.
 The battery uses NaNiCl_{2} with Na+-beta-alumina ceramic electrolyte.

 The NaNiCl_{2} battery operates at 245 C and uses molten sodium tetrachloroaluminate (NaAlCl_{4}), which has a melting point of 157 C, as the electrolyte.
 The negative electrode is molten sodium.
 The positive electrode is nickel in the discharged state and nickel chloride in the charged state.
 Because nickel and nickel chloride are nearly insoluble in neutral and basic melts, contact is allowed, providing little resistance to charge transfer.
 Since both NaAlCl_{4} and Na are liquid at the operating temperature, a sodium-conducting β-alumina ceramic is used to separate the liquid sodium from the molten NaAlCl_{4}.
 The primary elements used in the manufacture of these batteries have much higher worldwide reserves and annual production than lithium.

 It was invented in 1985 by the Zeolite Battery Research Africa Project (ZEBRA) group at the Council for Scientific and Industrial Research (CSIR) in Pretoria, South Africa.
 It can be assembled in the discharged state, using NaCl, Al, nickel and iron powder.
 The positive electrode is composed mostly of materials in the solid state, which reduces the likelihood of corrosion, improving safety.
 Its specific energy is 100 Wh/kg; specific power is 150 W/kg.
 The β-alumina solid ceramic is unreactive to sodium metal and sodium aluminum chloride.
 Lifetimes of over 2,000 cycles and twenty years have been demonstrated with full-sized batteries, and over 4,500 cycles and fifteen years with 10- and 20-cell modules.
 For comparison, LiFePO4 lithium iron phosphate batteries store 90–110 Wh/kg, and the more common LiCoO2 lithium-ion batteries store 150–200 Wh/kg.
 A nano lithium-titanate battery stores 72 Wh/kg and can provide power of 760 W/kg.

 The ZEBRA's liquid electrolyte freezes at 157 C, and the normal operating temperature range is 270-350 C. Adding iron to the cell increases its power response.
 ZEBRA batteries are currently manufactured by FZSoNick and used as a power backup in the telecommunication industries, Oil&Gas and Railways.
 It is also used in special electric vehicles used in mining.
-In the past it was adopted in the Modec Electric Van, the Iveco Daily 3.5-ton delivery vehicle, the prototype Smart ED, and the Th!nk City.
+In the past it was adopted in the prototype Smart ED and the Th!nk City.
 In 2011 the US Postal Service began testing all-electric delivery vans, one powered by a ZEBRA battery.